erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 ![Memento representation](/img/nft/project-memento-8-9.svg)

 The `tokenURI` field, which is in the ER721 standard, is read on platforms like Opensea or Rarible.
 If you follow the ERC-721 standard, it will make your NFT instantly tradable on those platforms.
 Having an appealing image can help you make your NFT project more visible.
-So even though Project-Memento isn't an NFT that is "art" related, we could attach an image to it.
+So even though [Project-Memento](https://project-memento.com/) isn't about JPEG, , we've attached an image to it to make it more attractive.

 <!-- ## What could go wrong? -->